lenasolarova/konflux_metrics/README.md

 The analysis scripts generate JSON files that are consumed by the Grafana dashboard via the Infinity datasource:

 These are used for ammending the historical files only:
-- `github_flakiness_current.json` - GitHub PR metrics (last 24 hours)
+- [`github_flakiness_current.json`](https://raw.githubusercontent.com/RedHatInsights/konflux_metrics/main/github_flakiness_current.json) - GitHub PR metrics (last 24 hours)
-- `gitlab_flakiness_current.json` - GitLab MR metrics (last 24 hours)
+- [`gitlab_flakiness_current.json`](https://raw.githubusercontent.com/RedHatInsights/konflux_metrics/main/gitlab_flakiness_current.json) - GitLab MR metrics (last 24 hours)

 These are used directly by Grafana:
-- `github_flakiness_historical.json` - GitHub PR metrics (last 90 days)
+- [`github_flakiness_historical.json`](https://raw.githubusercontent.com/RedHatInsights/konflux_metrics/main/github_flakiness_historical.json) - GitHub PR metrics (last 90 days)
-- `gitlab_flakiness_historical.json` - GitLab MR metrics (last 90 days)
+- [`gitlab_flakiness_historical.json`](https://raw.githubusercontent.com/RedHatInsights/konflux_metrics/main/gitlab_flakiness_historical.json) - GitLab MR metrics (last 90 days)

-These files are updated twice daily (9 AM and 9 PM UTC) and committed to the repository.
+These files are updated twice daily (9 AM and 9 PM) and committed to the repository.

 ## Setup

 ### GitHub Actions
-The workflow (`.github/workflows/retest-metrics.yaml`) runs automatically on schedule and can be triggered manually via workflow_dispatch.
+The workflow (`.github/workflows/retest-metrics.yaml`) runs automatically on schedule but can be triggered manually.

 The workflow (`.github/workflows/append-historical.yaml`) runs automatically on schedule (one hour behind the other data collection pipelines) and wrangles the data in the historical files (appending new data and trimming data older than 90 days).

-There is also another workflow (`.github/workflows/retest-metrics.yaml`) which can be run manually to backfill the history (by default set to 90 days).
+There is also another workflow (`.github/workflows/backfill-historical.yaml`) which can be run manually to backfill the history in case of a new project or data loss (by default set to 90 days).

 ### GitLab CI
-The pipeline (`.gitlab-ci.yml`) runs on schedule (configured in GitLab settings) and pushes results to the GitHub repository.
-It also has a manual job that can be run to backfill the 90 days in case of starting fresh / data loss.
+The pipeline (`.gitlab-ci.yml`) runs on schedule and pushes results to the GitHub repository.
+It also has a manual job that can be run to backfill the 90 days in case of a new project or data loss.